Mamluk architecture: Tripoli

 The ancient city of Tripoli (present-day Lebanon) was captured by Sultan Qalawun from the Crusaders in 1289.
 The Mamluks destroyed the old city and built a new city 4 km inland from it.
 About 35 monuments from the Mamluk city have survived to the present day, including mosques, madrasas, khanqahs, hammams, and caravanserais, many of them built by local Mamluk amirs.
 Sultan al-Ashraf Khalil (r.
 1290–93) founded the city's first congregational mosque, still known today as the Great Mosque of Tripoli, in either late 1293 or 1294 (693 AH).
 Six madrasas were built around the mosque: al-Khayriyya Hasan (circa 1309 or after), al-Qartawiyya (founded circa 1326), al-Shamsiyya (1349), al-Nasiriyya (1354–60), and al-Nuriyya (14th century), and an unidentified "Mashhad" Madrasa.
 The Argun Shah Mosque, founded in 1350, was accompanied by the Madrasa al-Saqraqiyya (1356) and the Madrasa al-Khatuniyya (1373).
 Other Mamluk madrasas in the city include the Madrasa al-Tawashiyya.
 The al-Burtasiyya appears to have served as both a mosque and a madrasa.
-Among the seven other mosques built in the Mamluk period, the Taynal Mosque (circa 1336) is notable for its unusual layout, consisting of two consecutive halls, with the second one containing the mihrab and accessed from the inner one through an ornate portal with muqarnas, ablaq and geometric decoration.
+Among the seven other mosques built in the Mamluk period, the Taynal Mosque (circa 1336) is notable for its unusual layout, consisting of two consecutive halls, with the second one containing the mihrab and accessed from the first one through an ornate portal with muqarnas, ablaq and geometric decoration.
 The Mamluks did not fortify the city with walls but restored and reused a Crusader citadel on the site.
 Seven watch towers were constructed near the sea to guard the city, including the surviving Lion Tower.